Government Engineering College, Bhuj: Degrees

 Presently the College is approved by AICTE and affiliated with Gujarat Technological University, Ahmedabad.
 The college is administered by the Directorate of Technical Education, Gujarat State, Gandhinagar, and the admission process carried out through centralized admission process of ACPC and as per the Government of Gujarat norms.
 The College offers undergraduate degrees in Mechanical Engineering, Electrical Engineering, Civil Engineering, Electronics and Communication Engineering, Mining Engineering, Chemical Engineering(NBA Accredited), and Environment engineering.
 The college has two postgraduate programs: Mechanical Engineering (automotive) and Mechanical Engineering (power systems).

 There are four hostel (3 for Boys and 1 for Girls).

 Hostels

-Hostel rooms are allotted every year after admission process is over via internal merit-list prepared by college. it is usually very hard to get a room due to limited number of rooms and competition.
-There are four hostels, 3 for boys and 1 for girls .at present and number might grow in future.
+Hostel rooms are allotted every year after admission process is over via internal merit-list prepared by college.
+It is usually very hard to get a room due to limited number of rooms and competition.
+There are four hostels, 3 for boys and 1 for girls at present and the number might grow in the future.